How to Save Money for a House

 When you are paid by direct deposit, it is often possible to send a portion of your paycheck into a savings account, rather than a checking account.
 This is a great way to automatically save money!

-When you own a home, the value of your home’s equity can be an important source of money for your next home.
-Your equity is equal to the current value of your home, minus the amount you owe on your mortgage and any other home loans you may have.
-For example, if your home is worth $325,000 and you own $250,000 on your mortgage, you have $75,000 in equity.
+When you own a home, the value of your home's equity can be an important source of money for your next home.
+Your equity is equal to the current value of your home minus the amount you owe on your mortgage and any other home loans that you may have.
+For example, if your home is worth $325,000, and you own $250,000 on your mortgage, you have $75,000 in equity.

 If you are searching for a home, Freedom Homes partners can connect you with a local real estate agent in your area.
 You can save money when you buy and sell a home through Freedom Homes.*